 4. Benefit & promote the local Himalayan people with your travel

-It is always better to stay with local families and talk to the people around the remote Himalayan village in order to understand and support their cultural values & beliefs.
+It is always better to stay with local families and talk to the people around the remote Himalayan village to understand and support their cultural values and beliefs.
 This creates a great sense of connection to the place you are traveling.
 You are not just traveling for the sake of it BUT to learn something good in your life from the locals.

 Staying in homestays or small guest houses run by local families actually benefit them monetarily as well and you get a chance to indulge in their day to day life getting lessons of life which otherwise sleeping in a comfortable hotel are far off the tracks.